Project Management Office

 A Project Management Office (PMO) is a group or department in an enterprise that establishes and implements best practices and maintains standards related to project management, planning and execution.
 The PMO also serves as an organization's central hub for project documentation, guidance and success metrics.

 Why the need for a PMO?

-- Align project objectives with organizational goals, vision, mission
+- Aligns project objectives with organizational goals, strategy and mission.

 - IT Transition Projects